How to code an adapter?

 First of all, create an abis folder in your project directory and add all the required abis of JSON format in it.

-After that, you have to execute the command yarn generate PROJECT_NAME which will generate the types of abis through typechain.
-Now you are ready to code the core logic of your adapter.
+After that, you have to execute the command `yarn generate PROJECT_NAME` which will generate the types of abis through typechain. \

-Step # 03: Code transformer
+### Step # 03: Code transformer

 Let's start coding from the transformer.
-For that, you have to create event handler functions in the index.ts file and add them to the adapter object which will be exported in the end.
+For that, you have to create event handler functions in the `index.ts` file and add them to the adapter object which will be exported in the end.

 Here we have an example of a Uniswap V3 mint event handler.